 Increased Spinal Stability

-A weightlifting belt can be used to increase intra-abdominal pressure and aid a lifter in stabilizing the spine during lifts.
-(1) Much like a lifter bracing correctly, a lifting belt can add additional support in such events that require maximal rigidity and tension in the torso.
-It is important to note that a weightlifting belt does not replace or protect against poor technique and improper bracing during a lift.
+You’ll primarily use a lifting belt to increase intra-abdominal pressure and aid in stabilizing your trunk during heavy lifting.
+(4) In addition to bracing correctly, a lifting belt can add additional support in such events that require maximal rigidity and tension in the torso.
+That said, remember that a weightlifting belt does not replace or protect against poor technique and improper bracing during a lift.

 It’s important to clarify again: A weightlifting belt is not a substitute for poor bracing mechanics.
 However, having the tangible belt wrapped around you to press against can help build awareness.
 (It’s similar to looping a mini band around your knees when you squat to force them outward.)
 A weightlifting belt offers an individual an immediate physical response and feedback, helping them determine if they are actively expanding into the belt or not.